chatgris/funnel/README.md

 ## Installing things

-First, Elixir must be installed, check out the resources section.
+First, Elixir must be installed, in order to be choose the fine Elixir version, you should check the [.travis.yml](https://github.com/AF83/funnel/blob/master/.travis.yml#L7).

 Once Elixir is installed, dependencies must be installed with: